-These events, however, were still hidden in the darkness of futurity.
-As yet the House of Austria seemed equally to defy the efforts of open foes, and the machinations of more secret enemies.
+These events, however, were still hidden in the

+darkness of futurity.
+As yet the House of Austria, in its high and palmy state, seemed equally to defy the efforts of open foes, and the machinations of more secret enemies.
 It had been well if this extensive power had been accompanied with corresponding clemency towards those from whom nothing farther was to be apprehended.
 But Ferdinand was utterly a stranger to that generous feeling which scorns to take advantage of a fallen adversary.
 In his youth, moreover, he had bound himself by a solemn vow at Loretto to devote all his energies to the extirpation of the Reformed Faith, and the engagement was not now forgotten in the exultation of success.
 Accordingly, the first cessation from the anxieties naturally attendant upon the uncertain aspect of the war in which he had lately been engaged, was devoted to maturing a plan, the execution of which he hoped would prove the utter destruction of the reformed interest throughout the Empire.
 In the meantime, his armies, scattered through the north of Germany, oppressed in the most relentless manner the wretched inhabitants of the towns and villages in which they were quartered.
-Wallenstein, in particular, distinguished himself by enormous exactions throughout Silesia, Brandenburg, and Pomerania.
-Since the force he had raised was usque accipientes .- HEYLMAN, Leo Arctous.
+Wallenstein, in particular, distinguished himself by enormous exactions throughout Silesia, Brandenburg, and Pomerania .
+Since the force he had raised was entirely maintained from his own funds, he took care to make up for the expense he had incurred by levyusque accipientes .- HRYLMAN, Leo Arctous.

-Miserrimè omnium Pomeraniam divexarunt peeuniam imperantes longe maximam, verberibus quo qui jussa detrectabant ad necem entirely maintained from his own funds, he took care to make up for the expense he had incurred by levying heavy contributions on the slightest pretexts, which were so ruthlessly enforced, that the provinces in the occupation of his soldiers were almost reduced to deserts by the flight of the inhabitants, or by the extensive devastations of the famine and disease which followed close upon his merciless requisitions.
+Miserrime omnium Pomeraniam divexarunt pecuniam imperantes longe maximam, verberibus que qui jussa detrectabant ad necem ing heavy contributions on the slightest pretexts, which were so ruthlessly enforced, that the provinces in the occupation of his soldiers were almost reduced to deserts by the flight of the inhabitants, or by the extensive devastations of the famine and disease which followed close upon his merciless requisitions.
 The sufferings of many districts were still further increased by the presence of the Croats, who formed a great portion of Wallenstein's army; and who, accustomed to the licence of Turkish warfare, behaved with a cruelty and violence scarcely credible.
-Thus miserably oppressed, every part of Germany, subject to the avarice or insolence of the Imperialists, whether Catholic or Protestant, began to look anxiously towards the King of Sweden, as the only person left from whom relief could be expected.
+Thus miserably oppressed, every part of Germany, subject to the avance or insolence of the Imperialists, whether Catholic or Protestant, began to look anxiously towards the King of Sweden, as the only person left from whom relief could be expected, and to offer up prayers for the termination of the Polish war, the close of which would at least leave him at liberty to listen to the complaints of the distressed states, if he should not be induced to hasten to their assistance.